Angelus: Modern usage

 It is common practice that during the recital of the Angelus prayer, for the lines "And the Word was made flesh/And dwelt among us", those reciting the prayer bow or genuflect.
 Either of these actions draws attention to the moment of the Incarnation of Christ into human flesh.

-During Paschaltide, the Marian antiphon Regina Cœli with versicle and prayer, is said in place of the Angelus.

-In some Catholic schools, the Angelus is recited periodically.
+In some Catholic institutions or Catholic schools, the Angelus is recited periodically.
 In most Franciscan and contemplative monasteries, the Angelus is prayed three times a day.

 Angelus broadcasts

 In Germany, particular dioceses and their radio stations broadcast the Angelus.
 In addition, Roman Catholic churches (and some Protestant ones) ring the Angelus bell thrice daily.

-In Ireland, The Angelus is currently broadcast every night before the main evening news at 18:00 on the main national TV channel, RTÉ One, and on the broadcaster's sister radio station, Radio 1, at noon and 18:00.
+In Ireland, The Angelus is currently broadcast every night before the main evening news at 6 p.m. on the main national TV channel, RTÉ One, and on the broadcaster's sister radio station, Radio 1, at noon and 6 p.m.
 In 2015, in advertising for a commission to independent film makers to produce versions of the Angelus, RTÉ described the playing of the Angelus as follows:

 The daily "Angelus" broadcast on RTÉ One is by far RTÉ's longest-running and most watched Religious programme.
 It's also, possibly, the most controversial.
 For some, the reflective slot, which airs for just one minute in every 1440 per day and on only one RTÉ TV channel, is as much part of Ireland's unique cultural identity as the harp on your passport; for others, it's an anachronism – a reminder of more homogeneously and observantly Christian times.

 As of 2015, RTÉ Audience Research found that a clear majority of Irish viewers still favour keeping the "Angelus" broadcasts, chimes and all.
 Its appeal is summarised by one audience member as follows: "To the person of faith, it's a moment of grace; to the person without faith, it's a moment of peace.
 What's not to like?"
 The station also notes that the prayer itself is never broadcast, whether in vocal or text form.